floooh/floooh.github.io/_posts/2020-04-26-sokol-spring-2020-update.md

 structs and functions for integrating the shader with sokol-gfx.

-The only other noteworthy feature is that the new ```sg_sampler_type``` enum I already talked about above is extracted from the shader's texture sampler slots using the SPIRVCross reflection API.
+The only other noteworthy feature is that the new ```sg_sampler_type``` enum I already talked about above is extracted from the shader's texture samplers using the SPIRVCross reflection API.

 Existing 'annotated GLSL shader code' doesn't require any changes.
 This 'no changes' requirement was actually a bit of a challenge, because WebGPU basically